-- (a) Includes non-cash, stock-based compensation. - (b) Includes management fees and other out-of-pocket costs paid to affiliates of Trimaran and Freeman Spogli up through our IPO. - (c) Loss on disposal of assets includes the loss on disposal of assets related to retirements and replacement or write-off of leasehold improvements or equipment. - (d) Includes costs related to impairment of long-lived assets and closing restaurants. - (e) In the second quarter of 2015, LLC, our largest shareholder, which was at that time our majority shareholder, and which possesses under our stockholders agreement registration rights for which we bear the costs, sold 5.4 million shares of common stock in a block trade to various investors.
-As a result of this transaction, the company incurred various professional fees and expenses. - (f) On July 30, 2014, we entered into the TRA.
+- (a) Includes non-cash, stock-based compensation. - (b) Includes management fees and other out-of-pocket costs paid to affiliates of Trimaran and Freeman Spogli up through our IPO. - (c) Loss on disposal of assets includes the loss on disposal of assets related to retirements and replacement or write-off of leasehold improvements or equipment. - (d) On September 24, 2014, we completed an agreement to sell six company-operated restaurants in the greater San Antonio area.
+This sale resulted in cash proceeds of \$5.4 million, a decrement to goodwill of \$650,000 and a net gain of \$2.7 million.
+As of September 24, 2014, these six restaurants became franchised. - (e) Includes costs related to impairment of long-lived assets and closing restaurants. - (f) In the second quarter of 2015, LLC, our largest shareholder, which was at that time our majority shareholder, and which possesses under our stockholders agreement registration rights for which we bear the costs, sold 5.4 million shares of common stock in a block trade to various investors.
+As a result of this transaction, the company incurred various professional fees and expenses. - (g) On July 30, 2014, we entered into the TRA.
 This agreement calls for us to pay to our pre-IPO stockholders 85% of the savings in cash that we realize in our taxes as a result of utilizing our net operating losses and other tax attributes attributable to preceding periods.
-For the thirteen and twenty-six weeks ended July 1, 2015, income tax receivable agreement expense consisted of the amortization of interest expense related to our total expected TRA payments. - (g) Pre-opening costs are a component of general and administrative expenses, and consist of costs directly associated with the opening of new restaurants and incurred prior to opening, including management labor costs, staff labor costs during training, food and supplies used during training, marketing costs, and other related pre-opening costs.
+For the thirteen and thirty-nine weeks ended September 30, 2015, income tax receivable agreement expense consisted of the amortization of interest expense and changes in estimates for actual tax returns filed, related to our total expected TRA payments. - (h) Consists of the cost to obtain the tax credits recorded in the third and fourth quarters of 2014.
+In the third and fourth quarters of 2014 a combined total of \$6.7 million of tax benefits were recorded to the tax provision. - (i) Includes costs associated with the repayment of our 2013 Second Lien Term Loan with a portion of the proceeds of our IPO in July 2014. - (j) Pre-opening costs are a component of general and administrative expenses, and consist of costs directly associated with the opening of new restaurants and incurred prior to opening, including management labor costs, staff labor costs during training, food and supplies used during training, marketing costs, and other related pre-opening costs.
 These are generally incurred over the three to five months prior to opening.
 Pre-opening costs also include occupancy costs incurred between the date of possession and the opening date for a restaurant.

-Comparison of Results of Operations for the Thirteen and Twenty-Six Weeks Ended July 1, 2015 and June 25, 2014
+Comparison of Results of Operations for the Thirteen and Thirty-Nine Weeks Ended September 30, 2015 and September 24, 2014

-Our operating results for the thirteen weeks ended July 1, 2015, and June 25, 2014, in absolute terms, and expressed as percentages of total revenue, with the exception of cost of operations and company restaurant expenses, which are expressed as a percentage of company-operated restaurant revenue, are compared below.
+Our operating results for the thirteen weeks ended September 30, 2015, and September 24, 2014, in absolute terms, and expressed as percentages of total revenue, with the exception of cost of operations and company restaurant expenses, which are expressed as a percentage of company-operated restaurant revenue, are compared below.